QuillPusher/QP_Drafts/garima/roofit.md

 output code can be used instead of the input code for more efficient compilation.

+In case of RooFit, this is done by extending RooFit classes using a `translate()` function, which can extract all the mathematical differentiable properties out of all the RooFit classes that make up the statistical model.

 [^1]: [Clad](https://compiler-research.org/clad/) is a C++ plugin for clang that implements automatic differentiation of user-defined functions by employing the chain rule in forward mode, coupled with Source Code Transformation and AST constant fold.

-### Steps to add AD support in Roofit entities
+## Steps to add AD support in RooFit classes

-- Locate the relevant directory
+1 - Locate the relevant directory

-- Review relevant classes where AD implementation logic resides:
+2 - Review relevant classes where AD implementation logic resides:

-  - CodeSquashContext: handles how to create a C++ function out of the compute graph
+   - `CodeSquashContext`: helps create a C++ function out of the compute graph

-  - RooFuncWrapper: wraps the generated C++ code in a Roofit object
+   - `RooFuncWrapper`: helps wrap the generated C++ code in a RooFit object

-- Select a Class/ Mathematical Notation to which AD support needs to be added (see `RooPoisson.cxx` example below).
+3 - Add AD support to a RooFit Class:

+   - select a Class
-- Locate and update the `evaluate()` function
+   - update `evaluate()`
-- Create a `translate()` function
-- Use Helper Functions like `EvaluateFuncs()`, `buildCall()`, `addResult()`, etc. to translate existing logic into AD-supported logic.
+   - create `translate()` using Helper Functions to translate existing logic into AD-supported logic.

 > See appendix for a list of available Helper Functions.

-### Locate Relevant Directory
+### 1. Locate Relevant Directory

 Let us look at one of the RooFit directories.
 Each class name starts with a "Roo" prefix (e.g., RooAddPdf).